yerkesobservatory/Hardware/GuiderAO/GAO_README.md

 | 15           | csFilterWheelMoving  | Camera Control Window is waiting for filter wheel    |
 | 28           | csGuidingSuspended   | Autoguiding is suspended while main camera downloads |
 | 29           | csWaitingForDownload | Guide camera waiting for main camera to end download |

+## Guider Translator

+The Guider translator was written using the ASCOM alpyca in